Tox-Archive/Tox-OSX/README.md

 The development has just begun.
 The TODO will be updated from time to time.

-- [ ] DESIGNER: Make inline medias & file transfert
+- [ ] DESIGNER: Make inline media & file transfers
 - [ ] DESIGNER: Make group chat (with Mr. Kaplan)
 - [ ] DESIGNER: Make profile page
 - [ ] DESIGNER: Make search engine
 - [ ] DESIGNER: Make a lock screen protected with password
-- [ ] DEVELOPER: Replicate the design at the perfection (PSD are not available yet but any developers can contact @pwnsdx if you want them)
+- [ ] DEVELOPER: Replicate the mockups as closely as possible (PSD files are not available yet but any developers can contact @pwnsdx if you want them)
 - [ ] DEVELOPER: Implement & Follow the [Tox SNS (Single Tox Standard)](https://github.com/Tox/Tox-STS/blob/master/STS.md)
 - [x] DESIGNER: Make video call
 - [x] DESIGNER: Make voice call